 Under Penal Code § 1170.95(e), where murder is charged generically and the underlying felony was not charged, the trial court may redesignate the vacated murder conviction as the “underlying felony for resentencing purposes.”

 Judge John Ellis of the Solano County Superior Court granted Mr. Watson’s petition for resentencing, vacated his murder conviction, and redesignated that conviction as two offenses: first degree burglary (Penal Code §§ 459, 460(a)) and first degree robbery (Penal Code §§ 211, 212.5(a)).
-Judge Ellis then sentencing Watson on the burglary conviction to six years in prison and imposed, but stayed execution of a sentence of five years on the robbery conviction pursuant to Penal Code § 654 (this was an error, as the maximum sentence in 1988 for first degree robbery was five years) The judge then placed Watson on parole supervision and ordered that he pay a $1,800 restitution fine.
+Judge Ellis then sentenced Watson on the burglary conviction to six years in prison and imposed, but stayed execution of a sentence of five years on the robbery conviction pursuant to Penal Code § 654 (this was an error, as the maximum sentence in 1988 for first degree robbery was five years) The judge then placed Watson on parole supervision and ordered that he pay a $1,800 restitution fine.

 Watson had served 32 years in custody.